vadimv/server-components/README.md

 ### Logging

-By default, internally, the project uses a console logger.
-Set the ``rsp.log.level`` system property to change the application's log level, for example ``-Drsp.log.level=trace``.

-To use an Slf4j logger instead of the default console logger, provide the ``Slf4jLogReporting`` logger implementation to the ``AppConfig`` application configuration.
+This project's uses ``System.Logger`` for server-side logging.

-To enable client-side detailed diagnostic data exchange logging, enter in the browser's console:
+On the client-side, to enable detailed diagnostic data exchange logging, enter in the browser console:

 ```javascript
   RSP.setProtocolDebugEnabled(true)